-With this research question, the intention is that the results will show what awareness-based interventions, if any that the school offers, will be effective in reducing bullying.
+Finally, with the third research question, the intention is that the results will show what awareness-based interventions, if any that the school offers, will be effective in reducing bullying.
 It is expected that the data will identify which style of programming, reducing stigma, or promoting positive learning, will have an effect in reducing bullying.